saberamini/HadoopMultiNodeSetup/README.md

 ff02::2 ip6-allrouters
 ```

 Here HadoopNode is the machine name (that we just changed).
 It may be different for your machine.
-First delete or comment out the old address "127.0.1.1 [machine_name]" and place the ip address and name as follows:
+First delete or comment out the old address "127.0.1.1 [machine_name]" and place the IP address and name of the master and slave nodes as follows:

 ```
 10.131.248.81 slave01